exonum/exonum-doc/src/home/design-overview.md

 the absence of reference time in the system).
 For example, a leader may not generate a proposal in time, or send different proposals to different validators;
 eventually, all honestly acting validators will agree on the same new block.

+Validators can be changed during the blockchain operation by [updating](#configuration-update-service) the global blockchain configuration.
+This mechanism can be used to rotate validators’ keys, and to add, replace or remove validator nodes without having to start a blockchain anew.

 ## Data Storage